EntrustCorporation/cps/entrust.md

 **Signing Service:** means the services offered by Entrust relating to the generation, management and hosting of Subscriber Key Pairs to sign hashed data.

-**SSL Certificate:** means a Certificate issued by a CA primarily to authenticate servers to clients as part of an SSL/TLS connection and to meet the Baseline Requirements.

 **Subordinate CA:** means collectively, the subordinate CAs listed in §1.3.1. and/or Third Party Subordinate CAs.

 **Subordinate CA Certificate**: shall mean a Certificate that (i) includes the Public Key of a Public-Private Key Pair generated by a certification authority; and (ii) includes the digital signature of a Root or Subordinate CA.